Monday - October 16

 on Saturday midfall.
 All adults are welcome as we explore basic questions about God's

-existence, the purpose of life, Jesus' teachings, and more.
-More information will be
+existence, the purpose of life, Jesus' teachings, and more. meetings are held

-Life Than This?" will be presented at the dinner.
-There will be a one day getaway retreat
+7:00-9:00PM in the hall.
+There will be a one day getaway retreat on Saturday, October

 Here is a weblink to a brief You Tube that captures the flavor of ALPHA: